 In this example, it’s clear how cardiac chairs can quicken a cardiac patient’s recovery regarding their mobility.
 A cardiac chair allows a patient to participate in physical therapy exercises that would be more challenging, if not impossible, to perform in bed.

-How often should a cardiac chair be serviced?
+Can a cardiac chair be used at home?